jhlynn95/Readme-Gen/README.md

-# MarkDown File Generator
+# Professional Readme

-Application that allows the user to create a high quality README.md that includes a title, description, table of contents, installation, how to use, license, contributing, testing, and a question section.
-It's optional to the user if they prefer a Table of Contents, and based on their choice we'll update.
-User can click the links in the Table of Contents to take the user to that section, and each section is formatted correctly.
+Our task is to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package Links to an external site.
 This README was also created from this application!

 ## Table Of Contents